 Home: Caves deep in the mountains, near forests, and jungles, but wander at night around the villages.

-To guard the mountains, terrorize the people, kill the men and kidnapping women, who are left to live.
-Despite being a beast he knows to speak in the Mayan language, and is immune to bullets and arrows.
+To guard the mountains, terrorize the people, kill the men, and kidnapping women, who are left to live.
+Despite being a beast he knows to speak the Mayan language and is immune to bullets and arrows.

 Antidote: Set fire to his long hair.
 Dance naked or in a circle.
 Go into the water or be accompanied by a dog.